nimaid/pixelgreat/README.md

 - This method takes no arguments

 ## pixelgreat.Pixelgreat.get_scanline_filter()
-### Returns the filter image for the RGB pixel grid
+### Returns the filter image used for the scanlines
 **Returns:** A `PIL.Image` object
 - `adjusted` **[optional]**
   - If the returned filter should be adjusted by `scanline_strength` or not